jonatanmv/git-utils/gitutils.md

 git remote set-url origin https://github.com/jonatanmv/Git-Utils.git
 ```

-Push an existing repository from the command line:
+Create the repository on github website and push your repository from the command line:

 ```console
 git push -u origin master